aquasecurity/trivy/docs/tutorials/signing/vuln-attestation.md

 This tutorial details how to

 - Scan container images for vulnerabilities
-- Generate an attestation with Cosign with and without generating a separate key pair
+- Generate an attestation, using Cosign, with and without generating a separate key pair

 #### Prerequisites

 1. [Trivy CLI](../../getting-started/installation.md) installed
 2. [Cosign CLI](https://docs.sigstore.dev/system_config/installation/) installed
-3. Ensure that you have access to a container image in a remote container registry.
+3. Ensure that you have access to a container image in a remote container registry that you own/within your account.
 In this tutorial, we will use DockerHub.

 ## Scan Container Image for vulnerabilities